Further Revised- 9/15/15

 Also see LED Aquarium Lights & Lighting for further LED information and as well for further information about the TMC AquaBeam 600 and 1000 Ultras.

-TMC had a failure of their quality control for the Ocean White 1500 in that CRee sent cool white emitters (those used by EcoExotic) instead of the patented 9000-10000k XP-G emitters.
+TMC had a failure of their quality control for the Ocean White 1500 in that CRee sent cool white emitters (those used by EcoExotic at the time) instead of the patented 9000-10000k XP-G emitters.
 These were installed in a few runs in the spring of 2012.

 The fixtures in question have these numbers on the box side:

 It is noteworthy that this mistake was caught by a couple of customers with a good knowledge of what a quality LED should produce in light energy and they noticed the difference from other TMC LEDs since these Cree cool white emitters produce a more yellow, lower quality PUR light.